Join our upcoming Incentive Planning webinar on December 12. Register now.

 • Monetary or non-monetary: Monetary incentive pay examples include commissions, quarterly or yearly bonuses, stock shares, and sign-on bonuses.
 Non-monetary incentive examples are items or time such as recognition awards, special meals or events, travel rewards, gym memberships, tuition reimbursement, and employee referral bonuses.

-It’s also worth noting that the type and size of the reward can depend on metrics like deals completed, units sold, customer acquisition cost, gross sales, and so on.
+It’s also worth noting that the type and size of the reward can depend on performance metrics, such as:

 Pro tip: It's always worth checking what incentives are available in the compensation plan before you start working for a company!